 - Defendant — The person charged with a crime.

-- Pro se defendant — A person charged with a crime who represents himself or herself and doesn't have a lawyer.
+- Pro se defendant — A person charged with a crime who represents themself and doesn't have a lawyer.

-- Defense attorney — The defense attorney represents the defendant accused of a crime.
+- Defense attorney — The defense attorney represents the defendant.

 - Prosecutor — The prosecutor represents the Commonwealth of Massachusetts and works for the district attorney.
-Each county in the Commonwealth elects one district attorney, who then employs assistant district attorneys (prosecutors) to represent the office in the trial courts.
+Each county in Massachusetts elects 1 district attorney, who then employs assistant district attorneys (prosecutors) to represent the office in the courts.
 You can find a directory of district attorneys at the District Attorneys Association.

 - Court officer — A person in a uniform similar to that of a police officer, wearing a white shirt, who is charged with keeping order in the court.
 A court officer may also guide you to the correct location in the courtroom or the court building.

-- Clerk — A clerk will sit in the courtroom during the court session to keep the records of the proceedings that occur that day.
-Clerk-magistrates in the district court also serve as judicial hearing officers on procedural criminal matters, such as show cause hearings.
+- Clerk — A clerk will sit in the courtroom during the court session to keep the records of the proceedings that happen that day.
+Clerk-magistrates in District Court also serve as judicial hearing officers on procedural criminal matters, such as show cause hearings.

 - Judge — The judge presides over the hearing to make sure that the rules and procedures are followed to ensure that justice is done.
 The judge has the final decision-making authority for imposing bail and sentences.
 If there is no jury at a trial, the judge will perform the jury’s functions — weighing the facts and deciding guilt or innocence.

-- Court reporter — A court reporter may be in the superior court and records everything that is said in the courtroom.
-In district court, the proceedings are tape-recorded.
+- Court reporter — A court reporter may be in the Superior Court, and records everything that’s said in the courtroom.
+In District Court, the proceedings are tape-recorded.
 Copies of the recorder's notes (transcript) or the tape recording usually take time to produce.
-For more information, see Time Standards for Completion of Transcripts in Civil and Criminal Cases below.
+For more information, see Time Standards for Completion of Transcripts in Civil and Criminal Cases (Administrative Order 09-02).